 Psychological / emotional health

-How do we get friendly bacteria to optimize our microflora?
+How do we get beneficial bacteria to optimize our microflora?

-In an ideal world, we would probably manage by just eating right.
+In an ideal world, we would probably manage just by eating right.
 But that would be a world where food doesn't contain preservatives and artificial additives.
 It would be a world free from toxins in air and water.
-And perhaps most importantly, it would be a world where we weren't exposed to various medications and other substances that can wreak havoc on our gut bacteria.
+And perhaps most importantly, it would be a world where we weren't exposed to various medications and other substances that can cause chaos for our gut bacteria.

-Avoid as much as possible refined foods (like flour, sugar, etc.) as well as chemical sweeteners and other additives that are all disruptive to our gut flora.
+Avoid refined foods (such as flour, sugar, etc.) as much as possible, as well as chemical sweeteners and other additives that are all disruptive to our gut flora.

 Eat plenty of foods that contain both good bacteria (also called probiotics) and nutrition for these bacteria (also called prebiotics).

-Examples of foods containing good bacteria are organic fruits and vegetables, wild foods, and various types of fermented foods.
+Examples of foods that contain good bacteria are organic fruits and vegetables, wild foods, and various types of fermented foods.

 Examples of foods rich in prebiotic fibers are Jerusalem artichoke, legumes, onions, asparagus, and bananas.

-To optimize even further and ensure a rich and healthy flora, regularly take supplements with beneficial bacteria and/or prebiotic fiber that provides nutrition to the good bacteria you already have.
+To optimize even further and ensure a rich and healthy flora, take supplements with beneficial bacteria and/or prebiotic fiber regularly that provide nutrition to the good bacteria you already have.

 Probioform

-Lactic acid bacteria play, as mentioned, not only an important role inside our bodies but also on the outside, and even have several areas of use outside our bodies – in our homes for example.
-Here are three simple basic conditions to give your microflora the best opportunities to thrive:
+Lactic acid bacteria, as mentioned, don't just play an important role inside our bodies but also externally, and even have several areas of application outside our bodies – in our homes, for example.
+Here are three simple basic conditions to give your microflora the best conditions to thrive:

-Skin care: Some of our skin care products contain specific bacterial strains that work on the skin to protect and strengthen this "body's largest organ".
+Skincare: Some of our skincare products contain specific bacterial strains that work on the skin to cleanse and strengthen this "body's largest organ."

-Cleaning products: Beneficial bacteria can function as purification and protection against unwanted odors, bacteria, and other things.
-Cleaning products with good bacterial cultures have started to appear on the market, which we think is fantastic!
+Cleaning products: Beneficial bacteria can function as purification and protection against unwelcome bad odors, bacteria, and other things.
+Cleaning products with good bacterial cultures have begun to appear on the market, which we think is fantastic!

-For plants & animals: Certain combinations of lactic acid bacteria, such as ProbioForm, can also function as supplements for pets and to increase plant vitality both at home and in the vegetable garden.
+For plants & animals: Certain combinations of lactic acid bacteria, such as ProbioForm, can function as supplements even for pets as well as to increase the vitality of plants both at home and in the vegetable garden.